Disadvantaged pupils - Read more...

 Effectiveness of PP spending 2019-2020

 Our school has identified attendance as a key issue impacting on the children in this group's attainment, particularly for some of our more vulnerable children.
-2018-2019 attendance data indicates that for Pupil Premium children this is 96.6% which is in line with the National average (95.7%) and has improved from 95.9% as a result of implementing specific support strategies.
-This remains a school focus as it is still below the school's average of 97.5%.
+2019-2020 attendance data indicates that for Pupil Premium children this is 93.5% which is well below our usual number and below the National average (95.7%).
+This had been an improving picture as a result of implementing specific support strategies but has dipped in line with the whole school figure as a result of the illnesses which led to the pandemic.
+This remains a school focus.

 The progress of Pupil Premium children is good, especially with regard to the impact of our Reading intervention programmes.
 Across the school, all children who received mentoring support for reading improved their reading ages leading to accelerated progress.